 Another cloud service which boasts not to have any size or speed limits.
 You can get up to 20 GB of free space and share your files even with non-pCloud users.
 You can stream media files and mark your music folders as favourite for a quick access.
 And the last but not least, users of various operating systems such as Linux, Mac and Windows can try it, as well as those who have iOS or Android.

 None of the above-mentioned was designed to be a music cloud storage only.
 They can all store music, some of them are able to play it, but being a multi-tasker is not always a good thing.
 The best music cloud storage exists!
-And it is called Loop.
+And it is called VOX Cloud.

 Why are we so confident about it?
 Well, simply because it comes as an addition to the VOX music player, which was created by musicphiles for musicphiles.
 It means that the quality of the playback will be amazing since all of the files are stored in their original format.
-You can easily synchronize your Mac and iPhone to access all your music anytime, anywhere (since you can also download some tracks for the offline streaming!) and forever forget about limited space matters since Loop is truly unlimited.
+You can easily synchronize your Mac and iPhone to access all your music anytime, anywhere (since you can also download some tracks for the offline streaming!) and forever forget about limited space matters since VOX Cloud (previously called LOOP) is truly unlimited.

 We have no doubt this is the best cloud service for music as well as the player it is connected to.
 The only disadvantage it has is that currently it is available only for Mac and iPhone users, but musicphiles behind it are working hard to make sure that Android and Windows users will be able to enjoy its benefits very soon.

-To sum up, let’s have another look at the good and not-so-good sides of Loop, cloud-based storage.
+To sum up, let’s have another look at the good and not-so-good sides of VOX Cloud, cloud-based storage.

 • the special cloud-based music storage;